planetmint/planetmint-driver-python/README.rst

 .. code-block:: text

-    pip install -U planetmint_driver==0.5.0a4
+    pip install -U planetmint_driver==0.11.1

-The above command will install version 0.5.0a4 (Alpha 4).
+The above command will install version 0.11.1.
 You can find a list of all versions in `the release history page on PyPI <https://pypi.org/project/planetmint-driver/#history>`_.

 More information on how to install the driver can be found in the `Quickstart`_